-Owners of land that are unsure of their tax obligations, or believe that they have incorrectly received an exemption for non-exempt land, should contact us to make a voluntary disclosure.
+Owners of land who are unsure of their tax obligations or who believe that they have incorrectly received an exemption for non-exempt land should contact us to make a voluntary disclosure.

-You should also notify us of errors or omissions in your land tax assessment notice within 60 days from the date the assessment was issued.
+You should also notify us of errors or omissions in your land tax assessment notice within 60 days from the assessment issue date.

-Failure to notify us may constitute a notification default, which can result in a liability for penalty tax, which is calculated on the additional amount of tax that would have been assessed had the notification been lodged on time.
+Failure to notify us may constitute a notification default, which can result in a liability for penalty tax.
+This is calculated on the additional amount of tax that would have been assessed had the notification been lodged on time.